 Marine organisms also suffer from behavioral problems, neurotoxicity, and a slow growth rate as microplastics enter their internal organs, bloodstream, and living cells.
-Marine biologists found a high percentage of crustaceans have microplastics in their digestive and respiratory tracts[x], as they mistake them for food.
+Marine biologists found a high percentage of crustaceans have microplastics in their digestive and respiratory tracts, as they mistake them for food.

-Another way plastic production affects the environment is by causing damage to soil and land-based ecosystems.
+Another way plastic production affects the environment is by causing damage to soil particles and land-based ecosystems.
 Microplastics have been found across all terrestrial ecosystems: agricultural lands and industrial and urban areas.

 Microplastics have also been found in remote mountains, a long distance away from the manufacturing and consumption of plastics.
 They contaminate soil ecosystems when we dump plastic materials.
 Other ways microplastics contaminate the earth include:

 When microplastics enter the soil, their plastic particles change their structure and texture, resulting in a toxic effect on different groups of soil fauna like earthworms, snails, and nematodes.
-It also disrupts the symbiotic microbiota in the soil fauna gut and disturbs the movement of soil microarthropods by blocking soil pores2.
+It also disrupts the symbiotic microbiota in the soil fauna gut and disturbs the movement of soil microarthropods by blocking soil pores1.

 Chlorinated plastics contain 67% of chlorine that enters the soil ecosystem.
 Then, it is transferred all around the ecosystem, joining different water sources.

-Animals that drink from chlorinated plastic contaminated water experience a decline in their health functions.
+Animals that drink from chlorinated plastic-contaminated water experience a decline in their health functions.
 The additives used in plastic production affect animals’ hormone systems, can restructure the gene cells, and cause biochemical reactions in living organisms.